cncf/cartografos/website/content/level-4/index.md

 ### Technology Overview

 You’ve got full control over your environment, and you’ve built your confidence, with rapid adoption of cloud native patterns for new applications and platforms.
-You’ve also gained organizational commitment to cloud native and this is adding to your momenting.
+You’ve also gained organizational commitment to cloud native and this is adding to your momentum.
 You’re starting to feel like you’ve “crossed the chasm.”

 ### Infrastructure